 The claim of either spouse depends on the husband/wife having adequate means.
 While determining the payment on the maintenance, the Court will consider the earning ability of the husband and his ability to rejuvenate his fortune and his responsibilities.

-Divorce can be filed online if both parties mutually agree through the online firms.
+Divorce can be filed online if both parties mutually agree through online firms.
 For filing an Online Divorce, both parties must agree on all the matters.
 One of the benefits of an online legal service is that it is convenient as against the physical filing procedure of Divorce.
 However, the parties will need to be physically present before the magistrate, who will hear the Divorce arguments of both parties.

 If the Court is convinced after hearing the parties to the petition that the claims in the petition are true and that there cannot be any likelihood of resolution and living together, it can pass a decree of Divorce announcing the marriage to be dissolved.

 It should always be the priority of the Court and the lawyer to conciliate between the parties in the matters of Divorce.
-However, it is recommended that it is better to separate than to not be happy.
+However, it is recommended that it is better to separate than not to be happy.
 If the marriage is not working out, one should take legal recourse and move on in their respective lives.